 We need to come up with a solution to this excessive and destructive practice before the last trout goes belly up, before our cars rust away, before the mature trees along the roads are eaten alive and before we are stuck with another tax increase to pay for this wasteful policy.

 John Benjamin, GarrisonDid you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.